Bama, Miami in, Notre Dame out and Indiana No. 1 in College Football Playoff rankings

 The rest of the field includes No. 2 Ohio State, No. 3 Georgia and No. 4 Texas Tech, which joined Indiana in getting first-round byes.
 Then it was No. 5 Oregon, followed by Ole Miss, Texas A&M, Oklahoma, Alabama, Miami, Tulane and James Madison.

 The playoffs start Dec.
-19-20 with first round games: James Madison at Oregon; Tulane at Misssissippi; Miami at Texas A&M; and Alabama at Oklahoma.
+19-20 with first round games: James Madison at Oregon; Tulane at Mississippi; Miami at Texas A&M; and Alabama at Oklahoma.

 The final is set for Jan.
 19 outside of Miami.